Nyarime/BulletSecretLetter/README.md

 ## Web

 ## DataBase
 Here we use MySQL database software, at least MySQL5.6 and above are required.
-Biu.Li uses MySQL 8.0 database software.
+NMQU.COM uses MySQL 8.0 database software.

 ### CREATE DATABASE